Site Designed & Maintained by Laurence Hughes

 Unfortunately, Canvey Island voluntarily dropped out of the Conference at the start of the 2006-2007 Season to play at a lower level, so we therefore filmed Home games for Gravesend & Northfleet (Ebbsfleet United) and Grays Athletic only thereafter, whilst also providing footage to Conference TV for showing on the internet and then Setanta for their TV broadcasts until their demise.

-At the end of the 2009-2010 Season, both Ebbsfleet United and Grays Athletic were relegated from the Blue Square Bet Premier Division, with Grays voluntarily dropping right down to Division One North of the Ryman League and selling their Home ground to property developers.
-They now ground-share at East Thurrock United and unfortunately can no longer afford to use our services.
 During Season 2010-2011 we continued to film Home matches for Ebbsfleet United and we also took up an offer to film a number of Home matches for SUTTON UNITED.
 This turned out to be a successful season for us as Ebbsfleet ended up gaining promotion back to the Blue Square Bet Premier Division after winning a memorable South Division Play-Off Final, while Sutton won the Ryman League Premier Division to gain promotion to the Blue Square Bet South Division.
+Highlights of those Sutton United matches filmed can be found here on our You Tube channel.

 WHO WE NOW FILM FOR ON A REGULAR BASIS

 Please contact us if your club are interested in having their matches professionally filmed.
-Further details can also be found on the ‘Filming Non-League Matches’ page.
+Further details can be found on the ‘Filming Non-League Matches’ page.